Kodak Pro Image 100 Film Review

 Dynamic range and contrast.

-Kodak’s datasheet draws film’s dynamic range curves that show about 2.3 lux-seconds of useful exposure.
-This translates to about 7.5 stops of dynamic range.
-Compared to other films (i.e., HP5 — 12 stops, Ektar — 9 stops, Provia 100 F — 5 stops), Pro Image 100 shows an low-average ability to capture shadows and highlights simultaneously.
+Compared to other films (i.g., HP5 — 12 stops, Ektar — 9 stops, Provia 100 F — 5 stops), Pro Image 100 shows a low-to-average ability to capture shadows and highlights simultaneously.
+But in practice, I found that Pro Image 100 responds very well to over-exposure.

 Best scenes and light for Pro Image.